 Stop Zone: $11.25 or below

-Once you’ve developed a watchlist, you need to execute and stick to your plan.
+Once you’ve developed a watchlist, you should execute and follow your plan.
 If you’re interested in taking advantage of the volatility of biotech stocks, the catalyst system can show you how to time your entry and exit points for maximum profit potential.

 Biotech Stocks Trading Catalyst Events – Bottom Line

-Once you’ve figured out how to spot catalyst events, it becomes a little easier to trade biotech stocks.
-If you know when traders and investors are expecting a catalyst event, you could potentially trade biotech stocks for the run up into the event.
-Now, keep in mind just because you know how to spot a catalyst event, it doesn’t mean you’ll become an expert in trading biotech stocks overnight.
-You need to build upon your foundation and understand how to take advantage of the volatility of biotech stocks.
+Once you understand how to spot catalyst events, trading biotech stocks becomes easier.
+If you know when traders and investors expect a catalyst event, you could potentially trade biotech stocks for the run-up into the event.
+Knowing how to spot biotech stocks trading catalyst events doesn’t make you a trading expert overnight, however.
+You must build upon your foundation and understand how to take advantage of the volatility of biotech stocks.
 Listen to our podcasts to increase your knowledge and become a better trader.